ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

     -   under Copilot  > Team Usage > Search Teams

+- Tech Radar

-- Tech Radar > Infrastructure (AWS/GCP)
+    -   Infrastructure (AWS/GCP)

         - Check that AWS and GCP blips exist
         - Check projects do exist using AWS and GCP
         - Check that no projects for another cloud provider - Oracle do not appear in the AWS and GCP blips

+    -   Languages
+        - Check that Javascript/TypeScript language exist
+        - Check projects that exist that use Javascript and TypeScript.

 Run the following to run the tests: